Skip to Content

 Palominos are prized for their beauty, versatility, and presence in both the show ring and popular culture.
 If you’re curious how Palominos compare to other stunning horse colors, check out our horse coat colors guide.

-Palomino Horse Genetics Explained
+Palomino Horse Genetics Made Simple

 Visual diagram of how the cream gene dilutes chestnut to palomino, and two copies produce cremello.